keanhive/stitch-sample-integration/README.md

 # stitch-sample-integration
-Repository that integrates to stitche.money api
+Repository that integrates to stitch.money api using Java(Spring)